SaraK-N17/School_District_Analysis/README.md

 After cleaning up the data to remove prefixes/suffixes and omitting the 9th grade scores from Thomas High School in the analysis we were able to combine the student data with the school data into one DataFrame.
 ![image](https://user-images.githubusercontent.com/95710184/150044874-7fa3a392-5207-4943-b8f4-105feac76cf6.png)

-The data was summarized by school, specific to Thomas High School, by grade level and by school type (charter or district).
+The data was summarized and analyzed by school, grade level, budget, school size and by school type (charter or district).

 ## Results
-The initial results for Thomas High school (including 9th graders) confirms the 9th grade scores were skewing the results.
 With 9th graders included, Thomas High School overall passing percentage of students was 90.9%.
 With 9th graders removed from the scores, Thomas High School's overall passing percentage plummeted to 65.1%.
-While not conclusive evidence that tampering with scores occurred, the significant change warrants further investigation.
+While not conclusive evidence that tampering with scores occurred, the significant change warrants further investigation as the 9th graders scores were skewing the results for Thomas High School.

 ![image](https://user-images.githubusercontent.com/95710184/150136268-fde345e8-4d29-4e53-9fc0-c8449a0fd756.png)